aewallin/opencamlib/docs/index.rst

 Classes
 =======

-this is a test of how doxygen can work with sphix
+this is a test of how doxygen can work with sphinx and readthedocs.

-.. doxygenclass:: Point
+.. doxygenclass:: ocl::Point
+    :project: opencamlib

 Indices and tables
 ==================